MediaNXS - Recorder/Player

 Out to File

 Output to File uses the Timeline to select the media which will be transcoded.
-A dialog arises to let the user set the format for the conversion, and sets an In and Out point to include the media which needs to be transcoded.
+A dialog lets the user set the format for the conversion, and sets an In and Out point to specify the media which needs to be transcoded.
 Once the transcode is finished the resulting file will have media where there are clips, and black with silence where there are none.

 A Load and Save As dialog are present in the format setup to provide templates for the user's transcodes, so the user only has to set up the transcode once to use the same parameters at will.
 The template is also available to other MediaNXS stations if it can be accessed on a network.